Bonn Lean Course WiSe 24/25

 Update repository

-If you want to get the latest version of this repository (e.g. the latest exercises), then
+If you want to get the latest version of this repository (e.g. the latest exercises), then you can pull the changes.
+(I mentioned before you have to commit first, this is not, in fact, necessary)

-Note: you should not press Sync, since that will try to upload your changes to the assignment files to Github (you don't have the rights to do this).
+Note: you should not press Sync, since that will try to upload your changes to the assignment files to GitHub (you don't have the rights to do this).

 Temporary ways to use Lean